wch/webshot/README.md

 ## Installation

 It requires an installation of the external program [PhantomJS](http://phantomjs.org/).
-If you're on a Mac, the widely used Font Awesome icons [may not render properly](https://github.com/ariya/phantomjs/issues/12132) unless you install the .ttf font [from here](http://fortawesome.github.io/Font-Awesome/).
+Please make sure you have PhantomJS version 2 or higher installed.
+Previous versions may have trouble rendering some fonts.

 Once PhantomJS is installed you can install webshot with: